African French: Abidjan French

 Another unique, identifiable feature of Ivorian French is the use of the phrase n'avoir qu'à + infinitif which, translated into English, roughly means, to have only to + infinitive.
 The phrase is often used in linguistic contexts of expressing a wish or creating hypotheticals.
-This original Ivorian phrase is generally used across the Ivory Coast's population; children, uneducated adults, and educated adults all using the phrase relatively equally.
+This original Ivorian phrase is generally used across the Côte d'Ivoire's population; children, uneducated adults, and educated adults all using the phrase relatively equally.
 Often in written speech, the phrase is written as Ils non cas essayer de voir rather than Ils n'ont qu'à essayer de voir.

-Linguistic Characteristics
+Characteristics

-Many linguistic characteristics of Ivorian/Abidjan French differ from a "standard" French found in France.
-Many of these linguistic evolutions are due to the influences of native African languages spoken within the Ivory Coast, making Abidjan French a distinct dialect of French.
+Many characteristics of Ivorian/Abidjan French differ from "standard" French found in France.
+Many of the linguistic evolutions are from the influences of native African languages spoken within the Côte d'Ivoire and make Abidjan French a distinct dialect of French.